-Tranche R: The subscription fee amounts to up to 5 % of the unit value; the management fee amounts to up to 2 % of the fund assets.
+Tranche R: The management fee amounts to up to 2 % of the fund assets.
+There is no minimum investment amount for this tranche.

-Tranche RZ: No subscription fee is charged.
-The management fee amounts to up to 1 % of the fund assets.
+Tranche RZ: The management fee amounts to up to 1 % of the fund assets.
 No distribution fee will be paid out as part of the management fee for this unit class.
 Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.
+There is no minimum investment amount for this tranche.